Pain, Discomfort, & Distress

 Since animal health information is being requested, it is strongly recommended that PIs consult with the Attending Veterinarian during report preparation to ensure that reported animal health outcomes are in line with veterinary and animal care staff observations.

-For further information regarding 90-day reports, please see: POLICY: Reporting Requirements for Pilot Studies and Category E (USDA Pain/Distress) Protocols.
+For further information regarding 90-day reports, please see the IACUC’s policy on Reporting Requirements for Pilot Studies and Category E (USDA Pain/Distress) Protocols.